 material-replacement-cost-comparisonWhen embarking upon material replacement initiatives in the name of sustainability and corporate social responsibility, a key factor in the decision making process - although we may not want to admit it - is cost.
 Ultimately, a solution that may check all of the boxes on other requirements becomes a non-starter if it results in a significant increase in raw material cost or requires a complete overhaul or replacement of existing systems and processes.

-From yield, to output & capacity, to CAPEX, when evaluating options for rollstock supply into form-fill-seal processes, the ultimate cost goes well beyond the cost per pound.
+From yield, to output & capacity, to CAPEX, when evaluating options for rollstock supply into form fill seal processes, the ultimate cost goes well beyond the cost per pound.
 Continue reading to learn about 3 factors related to polymer selection that can impact the overall cost of your material replacement projects:

 Yield